The Basics of Pressure Regulators

 STEP 3

 Set the pressure regulator to the desired outlet pressure.
-If the regulator in non-relieving, it will be easier to adjust the outlet pressure if fluid is flowing rather than “dead ended” (no flow).
+If the regulator is non-relieving, it will be easier to adjust the outlet pressure if fluid is flowing rather than “dead ended” (no flow).
 If the measured outlet pressure exceeds the desired outlet pressure, vent the fluid from the downstream side of the regulator and lower the outlet pressure by turning the adjustment knob.
 Never vent fluid by loosening fittings, as injury may result.

 With a relieving style regulator, excess pressure will be automatically vented to atmosphere from the downstream side of the regulator when the knob is rotated to lower the output setting.
 For this reason, do not use relieving style regulators with flammable or hazardous fluids.
 Be sure the excess fluid is vented safely and in accordance with all local, state and federal regulations.